8 Inventory management techniques for manufacturing

 With cycle counting, inventory checks and balances are confirmed with physical inventory counts to match records.

-To do this, manufacturers need to perform a regular stocktake and record adjustments of specific products.
+To do this, businesses need to perform regular stocktakes and record adjustments of specific products.
 Cycle counting has many benefits, including reducing the need for annual or quarterly inventory counts, catching errors and discrepancies early, and providing accurate data for decision-making purposes.
 In addition, cycle counting can help identify areas where processes need to be improved to prevent future mistakes.

 When done correctly, cycle counting can be an extremely helpful tool for managing inventory.